Lunar deity

 A lunar deity or moon deity is a deity who represents the Moon, or an aspect of it.
 These deities can have a variety of functions and traditions depending upon the culture, but they are often related.
 Lunar deities and Moon worship can be found throughout most of recorded history in various forms.

 Moon in religion and mythology

 Many cultures have implicitly linked the 29.5-day lunar cycle to women's menstrual cycles, as evident in the shared linguistic roots of "menstruation" and "moon" words in multiple language families.
 This identification was not universal, as demonstrated by the fact that not all moon deities are female.
 Still, many well-known mythologies feature moon goddesses, including the Greek goddess Selene, the Roman goddess Luna, the Chinese goddess Chang'e, and the Aztec goddess Coyolxāuhqui, whose decapitation may represent a lunar eclipse.
+Some male gods like Nanna-Sin where linked to childbirth and pregnancy as well.
 Several goddesses including Artemis, Hecate, Melinoë, Phoebe, Theia and Isis did not originally have lunar aspects, and only acquired them late in antiquity due to syncretism with the de facto Greco-Roman lunar deity Selene/Luna.